denysdovhan/cv/README.md

 ### Volunteering for [NodeSchool][nodeschool]

-Founder of Chernivtsi chapter, co-founder of Lviv chapter _2015 — current time_
+Chapter organizer, _Oct 2015 — current time_

+Founding of Chernivtsi chapter.
+Co-founding of Ternopil and Lviv chapters.
 Translating of workshoppers ([learnyounode] and [javascripting]) on Ukrainian and creating my own ([learnyoubash] and [how-to-markdown]).
 Hosting of events.

 * [NodeSchool Chernivtsi](http://nodeschool.io/chernivtsi)
 * [NodeSchool](http://nodeschool.io/)

 ### Volunteering for [Codeguida][codeguida]

-JavaScript Developer, Writer, _2015 — 2016_
+JavaScript developer, writer, _Jan 2015 — Jul 2016_

 Codeguida is an Ukrainian site about technologies.
 I worked on server–side JavaScript tools for building sources and application for [generating email letters][email-generator].
 I wrote a lot of articles about CSS and JavaScript.
 Also I wrote weekly digest about Linux and Open Source.
 Here are few of my articles (on Ukrainian):